 - In-home dialysis, demonstrate the method to the primary caretaker and let them have a return demonstration after to promote independence.

 - Educate family and patients about signs and symptoms to watch out for that may indicate abnormalities such as chilling.

 - Communicate with respect.
 Also, influence the patient’s view through positive leadership.
-Oftentimes, patients are depressed because of their health status and they can benefit from the nurse’s positive outlook that even if they can’t return to their pre-disease state, at least, there are alternatives to help them increase the quality of their lives.
+Oftentimes, patients are depressed because of their health status.
+They can benefit from the nurse’s positive outlook that even if they can’t return to their pre-disease state, there are alternatives to help them increase the quality of their lives.